 The University of New Hampshire Judd Gregg Marine Lab located in New Castle, NH offers research, education, and outreach in all aspects of marine biology, oceanography, and ocean engineering and meets the technical definition of a "separate campus" for Clery Act purposes.
 The program is administered by the University of New Hampshire.
 Students and staff in this program are fully considered to be students and staff of the University of New Hampshire Durham campus.
 There are no separate/independent registered student organizations for this program.
 There is no on-campus residential housing associated with this campus.
 All University of New Hampshire policies, including compilation of the Annual Security Report, disciplinary procedures, institutional response to sexual assault, domestic violence, dating violence, and/or stalking, and drug and alcohol policies apply to the Judd Gregg Marine program in New Castle.
 All UNH resources and programming are available to the students and staff in this program in New Castle.
-All policies and descriptions published in this Annual Security Report apply to the program at New Castle.
+All contact information for services, including on and off campus resources for sexual assault, domestic violence, dating violence apply to the program at New Castle.
 All contact information for services, including on and off campus resources for sexual assault, domestic violence, dating violence and stalking, at Judd Marine Lab in New Castle can be found on pages 64 of this report.